IBM/icp4d-customer-churn-classifier/examples/README.md

-The notbooks refer to Brunel CSS files that come with ICP for Data.
+The notebooks refer to Brunel CSS files that come with ICP for Data.
 The fix_example.sh will tweak these examples to use CSS hosted by brunelvis.org so that these interactive examples can be used on public github.